Southend East railway station: Privatisation era (1994-2025)

+Design

 Southend East has two through platforms.
 Platform 1 is typically for westbound trains towards London Fenchurch Street and platform 2 is for eastbound trains towards Shoeburyness; there is one disused platform.

 In April 2006, signs were erected with the label "Southend East for Southchurch Village" to better reflect its geographical location in the Southchurch area of Southend.

 During 2006, a £425,000 refurbishment programme was completed at the station, providing level access to the London-bound platform, as well as new toilets, baby-changing facilities, a redecorated waiting room with CCTV, and a self-service ticket machine.

 The former parcels depot, which handled mainly credit-card post from the nearby Access site, was demolished and replaced with housing, the relevant platforms being infilled and paved over to provide a larger 'up' platform area.

 A ticket office is located adjacent to platform 1.
 It was completed in 2011 replacing the previous ticket office located adjacent to platform 2.
 It has two serving positions and uses the TRIBUTE ticket issuing system.

 Services

-The typical off-peak service frequency is:
+As of the June 2024 timetable the typical Monday to Friday off-peak service is: